Irresistibly Delicious Asian-Inspired Shrimp Burgers

 - Scallions: thinly sliced green onions add a delicate onion flavor.

-- 2 cloves garlic, thinly sliced
+- 2 cloves garlic, thinly sliced.

-- Ginger paste or fresh ginger, peeled and finely chopped
+- Ginger paste or fresh ginger, peeled and finely chopped.

-- Sesame oil: toasted sesame oil adds a rich, nutty flavor
+- Sesame oil: toasted sesame oil adds a rich, nutty flavor.

-- Cilantro: perfectly accompanies the Asian-inspired flavors of this shrimp burger recipe
+- Cilantro: perfectly accompanies the other ingredients.

 - ¼ cup panko breadcrumbs: to bind the burger patties together — no egg!